barbazul/1kfa/mod_guide_gm.md

 Adventure activities involve risk, exploration, and confrontation.
-Adventuring will incur costs on the characters in the form of injury, damage to items, and spent magical charges, but it will also let the players build up resources like experience points and loot.
+Adventuring will incur costs on the characters in the form of injury, damage to items, and spent magical charges, but it will also let the players build up resources like XP and loot.

 Downtime activities are less risky.
 In these activities, the costs and benefits are known upfront, like shopping, healing, and studying.